alexthecat123/LisaSourceCompilation/README.md

 Note that simply having the bootloader files sit on your hard disk doesn't really do anything.
 In order to actually use one as the bootloader of your disk, you must write it into the disk's boot blocks.
 Whenever the OS initializes a disk, it automatically copies the bootloader from the appropriate BT file into the boot blocks of that disk, but there's also an FS_Utilities() syscall (see LIBOS/PSYSCALL.TEXT and SOURCE/FSINIT2.TEXT for more info) that will copy the appropriate BT file into the boot blocks without destroying all the data on the disk.

 ## The Lisa Boot Process
-Let's go over what happens from the moment you choose a disk from the Startup From... menu to the moment that the desktop appears.
+Let's go over what happens from the moment you choose a disk in the Startup From... menu to the moment that the desktop appears.

 First, after you choose to boot from a disk, the Lisa boot ROM loads the first block of that disk into RAM and checks if it's bootable by looking for the signature "AAAA" in the disk's tag bytes.
 Then, if this is found, it jumps to the start of that block, which contains the beginning of the bootloader code from SYSTEM.BT.